dieterdreist/OpenGeographyRegions/CONTRIBUTING.md

 ### Properties
 Stick to this property ordering to avoid unnecessary history cluttering (the script is ensuring the correct order).
 Do not add additional properties without discussion.
-Major importance is on the wikidata item link, as the idea is to pull names in different languages from wikidata and not store them here.
+Major importance is on the wikidata item link, because it is used to pull names in different languages from wikidata so we do not need to store them here.
 * name
 * featureclass
 * scalerank *(not sure this is needed, might be removed in a following version)*
-* region
+* region (should be there, see below for expected values)
-* subregion
+* subregion (is optional)
 * wikidata

 (the marine layer does not have `region` and `subregion` properties).